DevExpress/devextreme-documentation/concepts/05 Widgets/FileUploader/99 How To/10 Specify a Header for the Request.md

-Use the [uploadHeaders](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Configuration/#uploadHeaders) option to specify a header to the request.
+Use the [uploadHeaders](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Configuration/#uploadHeaders) option to specify a header for the request.

 ---
 ##### jQuery